Comparison of e-book formats: PostScript

 PostScript is a page description language used in the electronic and desktop publishing areas for defining the contents and layout of a printed page, which can be used by a rendering program to assemble and create the actual output bitmap.
 Many office printers directly support interpreting PostScript and printing the result.
 As a result, the format also sees wide use in the Unix world.

 RTF

-Rich Text Format is a document file format that is supported by many ebook readers.
-Its advantages as an ebook format are that it is widely supported, and it can be reflowed.
+Rich Text Format is a document file format that is supported by many e-book readers.
+Its advantages as an e-book format are that it is widely supported, and it can be reflowed.
 It can be easily edited.
-It can be easily converted to other ebook formats, increasing its support.
+It can be easily converted to other e-book formats, increasing its support.